 What if I have concerns/questions?

-- Please seek medical attention if you experience the following:
+- Please seek medical attention if you have:

-- Your fingers go cold or turn blue white, in comparison to the other hand
+- fingers going cold or turning blue-white, in comparison to the other hand